“Tower of Babel” by Pieter Bruegel the Elder

 “Tower of Babel” by Pieter Bruegel the Elder, detail.
 Image Source.

 Bruegel depicts the tower under construction.
 Scaffolding, framework timbers, and layers of building material are faithfully painted.
 Hundreds of people at work dot the scene.
-The tower sits on the shores of a waterway, where a busy port with ships bringing supplies in.
+The tower sits on the shores of a waterway, where a busy port with ships brings supplies in.
 In the foreground, a wealthy man directs the peasants to continue with their work.
 At the very bottom of the painting, Bruegel signed his name across the facing of a large cut rock.
-The tower sits in front of a large town enclosed by a city wall, which is dwarfed in frame by the large tower.
+The tower sits in front of a large town enclosed by a wall, which is dwarfed in frame by the large tower.
 A cloud passes by the top of the tower, further supporting the fact of its immense height.

 “Tower of Babel” by Pieter Bruegel the Elder, detail